GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer science research is different from these more traditional disciplines.
-Philosophically it differs from the physical sciences because it seeks not to discover, explain, or exploit the natural world, but instead to study the properties of machines of human creation.
+> ### The problem is that coding isn’t fun if all you can do is call things out of a library, if you can’t write the library yourself.
 >
-> ~ *Dennis Ritchie*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts